sopatech/localdev/README.md

 # Local Development Environment

-This repository contains the complete local development environment setup for the RaidHelper microservices using minikube, ArgoCD, Telepresence 2, and other modern Kubernetes tools.
+This repository contains the complete local development environment setup for the RaidHelper microservices using minikube, ArgoCD, mirrord, and other modern Kubernetes tools.

 ## 🏗️ Architecture